Bobbie vs. Kendamil Formula Comparison Guide

 Fats

-The natural composition of breast milk is full of essential fatty acids, so baby formula needs to be able to mimic that fat content / mix that human breast milk has.
-Typically, the fat content of baby formula will be a mix of different vegetable oils: soy oil, sunflower oil, coconut oil, palm oil, are all frequently used in varying ratios to provide the healthy fats your baby needs.
+The natural composition of breast milk is full of essential fatty acids, so baby formula needs to be able to mimic the fat composition of human breast milk.
+Typically, the fat content of baby formula will be a mix of different vegetable oils: soy oil, sunflower oil, coconut oil, and palm oil, are all frequently used in varying ratios to provide the healthy fats your baby needs.

-Carbohydrates are what gives your body energy!
-They are in breastmilk and are absolutely essential to include in baby formula.
+Carbohydrates give your baby energy!
+They are in breast milk and are essential to include in baby formula.
 The best type of carbohydrate to include in formula is lactose, which is the naturally occurring carbohydrate in breast milk and in cow’s milk.

-The unfortunate thing here is, many conventional formula brands will use carbs like corn syrup solids, maltodextrin, brown rice syrup, sucrose, or glucose syrup instead of lactose – because they’re cheaper, have a longer shelf life, and can be more suitable for the rare occurrence when a child has a lactose sensitivity (so sensitive formulas will often have to use some sort of sugar instead of lactose).
+The unfortunate thing is that many conventional formula brands will use carbohydrates like corn syrup solids, maltodextrin, brown rice syrup, sucrose, or glucose syrup instead of lactose – because they’re cheaper, have a longer shelf life, and can be more suitable for the rare occurrence when a child has a lactose sensitivity.
+For this reason, they are often common ingredients in sensitive formula formulations.

-We will review these important components of infant formula:
+We will evaluate these important components of infant formula:

 - Protein ratio